Subscribe to updates

 Health and Wellbeing Board - Forward Plan

-Jack Bedeman, Consultant in Public Health, provided a verbal update on the Board's Forward Plan.
-It was recognised that the plan should be presented regularly.
-Items scheduled for the next meeting included the Joint Strategic Needs Assessment Work Plan, Pharmaceutical Needs Assessment, Director of Public Health Annual Report, Integrated Care System Report, and a Peer Review Challenge.
-Board members were reminded that they could suggest items for future plans.
-A workshop session for the Health and Wellbeing Board in September was also suggested.
-The Board resolved to receive the verbal update and discuss the Forward Plan.
+Jack Bedeman provided a verbal update on the Board's Forward Plan, highlighting that it should be reviewed regularly.
+Upcoming items for the next meeting include the Joint Strategic Needs Assessment Work Plan, Pharmaceutical Needs Assessment, Director of Public Health Annual Report, Integrated Care System Report, and a Peer Review Challenge.
+Board members were reminded that they could suggest items for the forward plan.
+A workshop session for the Board was also suggested for September.

 Better Care Fund 2023/24 Quarter 3 Report